 Support us on Patreon to help us upgrade our recording equipment, potentially provide episode transcripts, and more – plus, you may have the chance to jump your request to the top of the request queue.
 Requests for texts for us to discuss?
 Dreams for us to interpret?
 Advice questions for us to answer?
 Email us at alwaysalreadypodcast AT gmail DOT com.
 Subscribe on iTunes.
 Follow us on Twitter.
 Like our Facebook page.
 RSS feed here.
-We are part of the Critical Mediations network.
-Thanks to Bad Infinity for the intro music, “Post Digital” from their new album FutureCommons, and always already thanks to B for the outro music.
+Thanks to Bad Infinity for the opening and interstitial music, “Post Digital,” from their album FutureCommons.
 For the mp3 of the episode click here.